 "Deeply affecting in its dignity...
 A testament to courage and hope."

 One Survivor Remembers was produced in 1995 by HBO and the United States Holocaust Memorial Museum and directed by Kary Antholis.

-Since 2005, more than 130,000 copies of the film have been distributed to schools and youth organizations around the country by the Southern Poverty Law Center’s Teaching Tolerance project.
+Since 2005, more than 130,000 copies of the film have been distributed to schools and youth organizations around the country by the Southern Poverty Law Center’s Learning for Justice project.
 In 2012, the film was selected for inclusion in the National Film Registry of the Library of Congress, a registry reserved for films that are “culturally, historically or aesthetically significant."

 "Here to Tell My Story" (Interview with Gerda Weissmann by Jeff Sapp, Teaching Tolerance Fall 2005)